Who We Are

 Roisin McManus

-Róisín McManus is stutterer, nurse practitioner and mother.
+Róisín McManus is a stutterer, nurse practitioner and mother.
 She has been involved with Friends since 2010, and still gets chills witnessing its impact on kids, families, adults and therapists.
 She works as a nurse practitioner specializing in palliative care, and lives in Providence, RI with her husband, daughter and extended family.

 Mark O'Malia